-- Applications to export or reexport arms and related materiel; items specified by UN documents S/2006/814, S/2006/815 and S/2006/853; and other items that the UN Security Council, or the Sanctions Committee established pursuant to UN Security Council Resolution 1718, has determined could contribute to North Korea's nuclear-related, ballistic missile-related or other weapons of mass destruction-related programs, are subject to a general policy of denial. - Applications to export or reexport items controlled for NP and MT reasons (except ECCN 7A103 items) are subject to a general policy of denial. - Applications to export or reexport items controlled for chemical and biological weapons and NS reasons, as well as applications to export or reexport many items only controlled for Anti-Terrorism reasons, are subject to a general policy of denial. - Applications to export or reexport humanitarian items (e.g., blankets, basic footwear, heating oil, and other items meeting subsistence needs) intended for the benefit of the North Korean people; items in support of UN humanitarian efforts; and agricultural commodities or medical device items that are determined by BIS, in consultation with the interagency license review community, not to be luxury goods are subject to a general policy of approval.
+- Applications to export or reexport luxury goods are subject to a general policy of denial. - Applications to export or reexport arms and related materiel; items specified by UN documents S/2006/814, S/2006/815 and S/2006/853; and other items that the UN Security Council, or the Sanctions Committee established pursuant to UN Security Council Resolution 1718, has determined could contribute to North Korea's nuclear-related, ballistic missile-related or other weapons of mass destruction-related programs, are subject to a general policy of denial. - Applications to export or reexport items controlled for NP and MT reasons (except ECCN 7A103 items) are subject to a general policy of denial. - Applications to export or reexport items controlled for chemical and biological weapons and NS reasons, as well as applications to export or reexport many items only controlled for AT reasons, are subject to a general policy of denial. - Applications to export or reexport humanitarian items (e.g., blankets, basic footwear, heating oil, and other items meeting subsistence needs) intended for the benefit of the North Korean people; items in support of UN humanitarian efforts; and agricultural commodities or medical device items that are determined by BIS, in consultation with the interagency license review community, not to be luxury goods are subject to a general policy of approval.

 Pursuant to Section 744.20 of the EAR, the Department of Commerce may impose, as foreign policy controls, export and reexport license requirements and set licensing policy with respect to certain entities that have been sanctioned by the State Department.
-Entities upon which export and reexport license requirements have been imposed under Section 744.20 of the EAR are included on the Entity List, Supplement No. 4 to Section 744 of the EAR.
+State Department-sanctioned entities upon which export and reexport license requirements have been imposed under Section 744.20 of the EAR are included on the Entity List, Supplement No. 4 to Section 744 of the EAR.
 Not all entities sanctioned by the State Department are incorporated into the Entity List.